 The most common side effects are abdominal pain, diarrhoea, nausea or vomiting, which occur in up to 80% of patients receiving a maximal dose.
 Gastrointestinal symptoms are worse at higher dosages.
-These symptoms are a good indication that toxicity is approaching and the medicine should be stopped.
+These symptoms indicate toxicity and the medicine should be stopped.

-- Bone marrow depression resulting in agranulocytosis (absent white blood cells) and thrombocytopaenia (low numbers of platelets)
+- Bone marrow depression resulting in agranulocytosis (absent white blood cells) and thrombocytopenia (low numbers of platelets)

 - Peripheral neuritis (nerve inflammation affecting hands and feet)